AutumnalTea/100-days-of-code/log.md

 **Thoughts:**  Is there no way to have a navbar that stays at the top while staying in the flow of the flexbox page ?
 'Cause position: fixed gets the thing out of it.
 At least you can still use Flexbox on its content.

 **Link to work:** 1) Product Landing Page : https://codepen.io/AutumnTea/pen/bGwrNEd

+### Day 4 : December 24 2020, Thursday

+**Today's Progress**: "Managed" to embed a youtube video, only to discover the Framekiller technique they use when I couldn't figure out why it wasn't working.
+I've almost done all the user stories but want to still polish afterwards.

+**Thoughts:** Bastards.
+They give you code to put the youtube video on a page only to fuck with the video playing on said page afterwards.
+Double faced bastards.
+I took all day to motivate myself to code and ended up coding an hour and twenty minutes in the end.
+It was worth it, I had fun.

+**Link to work:** 1) Product Landing Page : https://codepen.io/AutumnTea/pen/bGwrNEd